pigoz/anki-canvas/README.md

 It's composed of two JavaScript files:
  - `front.js` can be included in the front card layout.
 It generates a touch based canvas that allows the user to draw into it.
- - `back.js` can be included in the front card layout.
+ - `back.js` can be included in the back card layout.
 It displays a smaller readonly version of what was drawn by the user in the front card.

 ### How to use